 My mother’s parents would have been considered upper middle class by modern standards.
-Perhaps even upper class.
 When my grandfather died, he had a sizable sum saved.
 At least it was sizable according to my standards of judging sizable.
-Checkbook balances never fell below $20,000.
-For me, that’s rich.
-I’ve never had that much saved nor have I ever come near having that amount in my checking account.
-Additionally, my grandfather owned several hundred acres of farmland and wooded areas.
+Checkbook balances never fell below a certain amount.
+One I considered wealthy.
+My grandfather also owned several hundred acres of farmland and wooded areas.

 But their lifestyles didn’t reflect the money they had or possessions they owned.
 My grandfather’s only farm implement was a small red tractor.
-What he couldn’t do with it, he paid someone else to do.
-Which was almost everything except plowing and planting.
+What he couldn’t do with it, he paid someone else to do—which was almost everything except plowing and planting.
 Their home was an old farmhouse with no central heat or air.
 Not until after my grandfather’s death did my grandmother install one lonely window unit in her kitchen.
 Neither ever owned a new vehicle while my grandfather was alive.
-Overhead lights consisted of one bulb dangling from a wire that drooped low enough for a pull chord to be reached for turning it on and off.
-Their furniture was modest except for a few finer pieces reserved for company and which were nestled in the “front room.”
-Professionals were never hired to make home repairs.
-Handy men—more handy than skilled, were called to mend broken items.
+Overhead lights consisted of one bulb dangling from a wire that drooped low enough for us to reach to turn it on and off.
+Their furniture was modest, except for a few finer pieces reserved for company and which were nestled in the “front room.”
+They never hired professionals to make home repairs.
+Rather, my grandfather called handymen—more handy than skilled—to mend broken items.

-Just down the path—a short city block away, lived an aunt and uncle who diligently parroted my grandparent’s example.
-They too saved most pennies they earned and spent very few, choosing a modest home and down-home living over what they could have enjoyed.
+Just down the path—a short city block away--lived my aunt and uncle who parroted my grandparent’s example.
+They too saved most pennies they earned and spent few, choosing a modest home and down-home living over what they could have enjoyed.

-Yet the disappointing presents were overshadowed by elements I sometimes didn’t discover when spending Christmas with my other grandparents.
-Sure we had a feast of food there, but it wasn’t the same as here.
+Yet, elements I sometimes didn’t discover when spending Christmas with my other grandparents compensated for the disappointing presents.
 This grandmother spent her entire day in the kitchen, and Christmas was no exception.
-She continued cooking and serving while everyone else ate—occasionally not even sitting down until everyone was stuffed and sleepy.
+She cooked and served while everyone else ate—occasionally not even sitting down until everyone was stuffed and sleepy.
 And their mindset about presents was starkly different.
 They seemed to know there were more important things to experience than giving and receiving gifts that may have been purchased with little thought and would be used only for a brief time.

-Togetherness was more important to these grandparents.
-I labeled them stingy—and perhaps they were, but then again possibly they knew something I hadn’t ascertained yet.
+These grandparents cherished togetherness.
+I labeled them stingy, but then again they may have known something I hadn’t ascertained yet.
 What they gave me was never what I hoped for, but perhaps it was more important than what they could have afforded to buy.
-And they certainly wouldn’t have had to go in debt like my other grandmother.

-Numerous people rejected God’s Messiah simply because he didn’t fulfill their expectations.
-He didn’t blow in on a white horse, nor did he conquer the Jew’s enemies who ruled them ferociously.
-Rather, he was a humble man from an insignificant town.
-He grew up learning the carpenter trade and let those his people hated so much insult and eventually crucify him.
+Numerous people rejected God’s Messiah simply because He didn’t fulfill their expectations.
+He didn’t ride in on a white horse, nor did He conquer the Jew’s enemies who ruled them ferociously.
+Rather, He was a humble man from an insignificant town.
+He grew up learning the carpenter trade and let those His people hated so much insult and eventually crucify Him.